-A. rtial Dentures If you are missing some teeth, but not all your denture is called a partial denture.
+A. Partial Dentures If you are missing some teeth, but not all your dentures is called partial dentures.
 There are traditional partial dentures that have a metal framework holding them in place and then there are all acrylid (alPal pink) dentures that have no metal.
 In order to know which one you would be a candidate for we would have to see you for an exam and discuss options.

 B. Full Dentures If you are missing all the teeth in either your upper or lower arch your denture will be a full one.
 These are made of an all pink material and their fabrication takes a couple of appointments.

 Benefits Of Full Dentures

 If you are missing most or all of your teeth, full dentures may be the best option for you.
 Full dentures can provide many benefits, including: